thought-machine/please/README.md

 ===============

 To build Please yourself, run `./bootstrap.sh` in the repo root.
-This will set up the minimal environment needed to build Please, build it once manually and then rebuild it again using itself.
+This will bootstrap a minimal version of Please using Go and then rebuild it using itself.
 You'll need to have Go 1.11+ installed to build Please although once built it can target any version from 1.8+ onwards.

-Optional dependencies for various tests include Python, Java, unittest++ (`sudo apt-get install libunittest++-dev`), clang, gold and docker - none of those are required to build components so their tests will be excluded if they aren't available.
+Optional dependencies for various tests include Python, Java, clang, gold and docker - none of those are required to build components so their tests will be excluded if they aren't available.

 If you'd rather not worry about installing the dependencies, we provide a prebuilt Docker image based on Ubuntu which is capable of building the whole thing for you:
 [`docker run -it thoughtmachine/please_ubuntu`](https://hub.docker.com/r/thoughtmachine/please_ubuntu)

+You can install a locally built copy of Please using `plz install`, or if it's the first time, by running `./install.sh` after it's built.
+This will overwrite whatever you currently have in `~/.please` with your local version, although you can get back to a released version again by running `plz update --force`.

 Documentation